 Since being diagnosed with depression and generalised anxiety disorder 4 years ago I’ve had to find ways to calm down, relax, get motivated… to basically try and bring my energy either up or down depending on where my head’s at.
 It’s not easy, so I’m sharing my tips for showing yourself some love on days where the world seems like too much to deal with.

 Please bear in mind that this self-care advice should not be used in lieu of medical help but is simply based on my own personal experience with depression.
-Check out Better Help for lots of information and support.

 If you’ve been reading my blog for a while you’ll know I have a complicated relationship with food.
 On my low days I stereotypically avoid eating all day because I associate it with guilt and being overweight.
 Bad idea.
 This inevitably ends up with me overeating in a monumental fashion late in the day, usually in the form of ice cream, chocolate and an assortment of baked goods.
 Aaaand cue more guilt.
 Not a good state of affairs and certainly not a good example of self-care.